Marc Fontoynont

 Marc Fontoynont is French academic who has been professor in the Danish national building research institute (SBI) at Aalborg University in Copenhagen, Denmark and Ecole nationale des travaux publics de l’Etat (ENTPE) in Lyon, France.
 He led research energy efficient lighting, window and shading systems, innovative electric lighting and lighting quality assessment using visual psychometric tests.

 Fontoynont was involved in the lighting design of the Salle des Etats.
 He led a team that developed a light projector using 7 color LEDs to improve the rendering of the painting Mona Lisa.
 He also coordinated the development of a new version of the lamp, using 32 color channels.

 Fontoynont has been coordinator of European research programs related to daylighting of buildings.
 He was appointed by the International Energy Agency to act as coordinator of the task IEA 4E SSL-Quality assurance of LEDs.
 He also acted as convenor of the CEN standardization work group CEN TC189-WG11 “Daylight”.

 Early life and education

-Born in Lyon, France on March 20 in 1956, Fontoynont studied civil engineering, specializing in building sciences.
+Born in Lyon, France on March 20, 1956, Fontoynont studied civil engineering, specializing in building sciences.
 He obtained his BA in Civil Engineering at the National School of State Public Works (ENTPE) in Lyon in 1980.
 In 1981, he obtained a Masters of Sciences in Mechanical Engineering at the University of California, Berkeley.
 Then he moved back to France to get his PhD in Energetics from Ecole Nationale Supérieure des Mines de Paris in 1987.
 He became a professor in 1992 with the Habilitation to lead Research obtained from University of Savoie in Chambéry.